The War on Latino Books: Why Schools Are Banning Our Stories

 This article is part of a series developed in partnership with Project Pulso.

 Book banning is the act of removing books from reading lists, libraries, or bookstores based on content disagreements.
-Often done with the pretense of safeguarding children, the majority of these challenges come from parents and library patrons.
-However, elected officials, school boards, and even librarians can also be champions of imposed ignorance - after all, they know knowledge is power.
+Often done under the pretense of safeguarding children, most of these challenges come from parents and library patrons.
+However, elected officials, school boards, and even librarians can also be champions of imposed ignorance.
+After all, they know knowledge is power.

 • Censorship: Book banning is fundamentally a form of censorship.
 Although the First Amendment protects against government censorship, private individuals or organizations face limited restraint.
 This makes book banning a primary example of legal censorship in the U.S.